National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 *Based on Wang and colleagues[cite]

-While STaRT-RWE places "missing data" in "Analysis Specifications", the absence of data is a key concern in developing the "Final" protocol; it’s notable that what data are considered ‘missing’ depends heavily on the question or analytic task at hand, yet given such domain-driven considerations, one can rely on overarching frameworks like Rubin’s Taxonomy (missing [not][completely] at random) or on a structural missingness rubric recently-proposed in the machine learning literature [https://doi.org/10.1038/s42256-022-00596-z](https://doi.org/10.1038/s42256-022-00596-z).
+While STaRT-RWE places "missing data" in "Analysis Specifications", the absence of data is a key concern in developing the "Final" protocol; it's notable that what data are considered "missing" depends heavily on the question or analytic task at hand, yet given such domain-driven considerations, one can rely on overarching frameworks like Rubin's Taxonomy (missing [not][completely] at random) or on a structural missingness rubric recently-proposed in the machine learning literature [https://doi.org/10.1038/s42256-022-00596-z](https://doi.org/10.1038/s42256-022-00596-z).
 In analyzing EHR data, data should be assumed missing not at random (MNAR), unless there is a good reason not to do so.[cite]
 At the least, the data should be [explored for missingness](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-E8BD195&view=focus), and variability of missingness across sites considered.
 Data imputation should be considered if there is a reason to believe that systematic missingness is independent of unknown extraneous factors not captured by the data and imputation can be safely predicated upon knowledge of other captured variables that fully or adequately explain missingness.